Baron1014/CrowdNavigation/README.md

 <img src="https://i.imgur.com/TZFGyAF.jpg" width="1000" />

 ## Citation
-If you find the codes or paper useful for your research, please cite these paper:
+If you find the codes or paper useful for your research, please cite our paper:
 ```bibtex
 TBD.
 ```